cosmos/cosmos-sdk/x/staking/README.md

 ##### create-validator

-The command `create-validator` allows users to create new validator initialized with a self-delegation to it.
+The command `create-validator` allows users to create new validator.

 Usage: